 where $\mathbf{y}_i = [y_{i,1}, y_{i,2}, \dots, y_{i,k}]$ represents the probabilities for each of the $k$ classes.

-To express prior beliefs about $\mathbf{y}_i$, we use a Dirichlet distribution $\mathbf{y}_i \sim \text{Dir}(\bm\alpha_i)$ due to its conjugacy and representation of accumulated evidence as independent components.
-Specifically, a Dirichlet distribution can be generated by normalizing a set of independent Gamma variables $v_{i,j} \sim \text{Gamma}(\alpha_{i,j}, 1)$ such that $y_{i,j} = v_{i,j} / \sum_k v_{i,k}$.
-This allows us to interpret the prior as maintaining independent evidence counters for each class.
-When the input $\mathbf{x}_i$ triggers a non-zero prediction for a secondary class (e.g., ``cat'' features in a ``dog'' image), it acts as an independent sensor update for that specific class.
-Assuming that the model learns to extract relevant feature representations during training, the predictions will capture semantically meaningful knowledge rather than model hallucinations.
-We encode prior belief in the class corresponding to the label by letting
+To express prior beliefs about $\mathbf{y}_i$, we use a Dirichlet distribution $\mathbf{y}_i \sim \text{Dir}(\bm\alpha_i)$ for its conjugacy and its construction from normalized independent Gamma variables (if $v_{i,j} \sim \text{Gamma}(\alpha_{i,j}, \lambda)$ then Dirichlet variates are obtained by the closure $y_{i,j} = v_{i,j} / \sum_k v_{i,k})$.
+This formulation allows us to interpret the accumulated evidence for the classes as independent, so that when the input $\mathbf{x}_i$ triggers a non-zero prediction for a secondary class (e.g., ``cat'' features in a ``dog'' image), the component for that class receives an independent sensor update.
+Assuming that the model learns to extract relevant features, the predictions capture semantic knowledge rather than hallucinations.
+We encode prior belief in the labeled class by letting

 where $\epsilon \ll c$.
 For sufficiently small $\epsilon$, the prior implies $p(\mathrm{z}_{i}|\bm\alpha^0_i)_j \approx 1$ for the labeled class.